nirajvnec/testLTC/README.md

+Could you please create a JIRA ticket and coordinate with the appropriate team to resolve this?
+This issue needs to be addressed in due course.

 Hi Dharmendra,

 We do not encounter this kind of behavior with other applications like MET and MARSNET.
 Could you please explain why this is the case?